-Vice President of Operations, Senior Archaeologist - Portland Office
+Vice President of Operations & Principal Archaeologist - Portland Office

 Brad has an MA in Anthropology and more than 15 years of experience directing all phases of archaeological research for Section 106, Section 110, and NEPA compliance.
 His experience includes field investigation and laboratory analysis of prehistoric and historic archaeological resources in the Pacific Northwest and the Mid-Atlantic states.
 His specialties include lithic analysis, ceramic analysis, and electronic mapping.